brucemack/brucemack.github.io/ampersand/index.md

 * Find the bin that represents the test tone (I'm calling this the "fundamental bin").
 * Compute the energy at the fundamental frequency.
 * Compute the energy at all other frequency **not including** the fundamental.
-* Compute the power ratio in dBc (i.e. other power vs fundamental power).
+* Compute the power ratio of the "other frequency power" vs. fundamental power to get the distortion in dBc.

-If there was no distortion at all then no power would ever appear outside of the fundamental frequency.

 Here's the result that compares the existing `app_rpt` resampling process (blue) with the revised Ampersand process (orange).
-Lower numbers are better represent lower distortion.
+Lower numbers represent lower distortion.
 Here we can see the two filters behave very similarly until about 1200kHz when the more sophisticated filter starts to out-perform.